rafaello7/RubiksCubeSolver/README.md

 structures initialization.
 Note that the program does not build any persistent data structures on disk.
 All the data structures are kept in memory.

+## Quick Mode Search

+There are two sub-options of the Quick mode.
+When the _Quick_ option is selected, the first solution found is returned.
+When _Quick Multi_ option is selected, the program searches for more and more solutions, until the _Stop_ button is pressed.
+The program returns the shortest solution found.

 ## Algorithm

 For _Optimal_ mode the program uses a dumb algorithm, without any heuristics,